stats/FormDialog/README.md

 FormDialog
 =

-This is a JavaScript project that assists in creating forms inside a twitter bootstrap modal.
+A JavaScript project that assists in creating forms inside a bootstrap modal dialog.

+Demo Site
+-
+Visit [our demo site](https://stats.github.io/FormDialog) to see this project in action.

 Requirements and Dependencies
 -